365businessdev/downloads/_i18n/en-US/install-how-to.md

 The installation of apps and extensions in Microsoft Dynamics 365 Business Central on-premise environments takes place via Windows PowerShell.
 To simplify the installation and reduce the potential for errors, we provide a PowerShell script, the `365 business development App Installer`, which you can use to install our extensions for Microsoft Dynamics 365 Business Central.

->**Good to know**<br>You can find the exact PowerShell command you need to run in the respective product downloads.<br>This page describes the general installation.

 #### Download

 The `365 business development App Installer` is hosted on GitHub and can be downloaded from there: